 Morning Habit #1: Hydrate!

-We both know how important it is to drink plenty of water throughout the day.
+We all know how important it is to drink plenty of water throughout the day.

 It’s especially important to drink water right when you first wake up, to replenish the two pints you lost during sleep.